dulrich1515/lil-wiki/README.rst

   - LaTeX for beautiful printing [WIP]
   - TikZ for beautiful drawing
   - MathJax for beautiful browsing
   - Some Mathplotlib functionality too...
-[WIP]

 - Simple HTML/CSS structure with an eye to mobile
 - Unobtrusive full screen editor